-Diesel emissions testing in Pima County and for light-duty (8,500 lbs GVW and less) vehicles in Maricopa County consists of loading the vehicle on a dynamometer and measuring the opacity of the exhaust plume.
+Diesel emissions testing in Pima County and for light-duty (8,500 lbs GVW and less) vehicles in Maricopa County consist of loading the vehicle on a dynamometer and measuring the opacity of the exhaust plume.
 The measured opacity must not exceed the established maximum.
 In Pima County the maximum allowable is 30 percent opacity.
-In Maricopa County the maximum allowable is 20 percent opacity.
-(The maximum allowable is determined by the average elevation of the registration area).
+In Maricopa County the maximum allowable is 20 percent opacity (the maximum allowable opacity is determined by the average elevation of the registration area).

 All diesel vehicles are subject to a tampering inspection at the time of emissions inspection.
 Tampering inspection includes the presence of properly fitted fuel tank caps as well as the operation of any emission control devices required at the time of manufacture of the vehicle.

 Diesel powered vehicles may be tested at any of the vehicle emissions inspection stations in Maricopa County.
 In Pima County, heavy-duty diesel vehicles (26,000 lbs GVW or greater, or any truck with tandem drive axles) must be tested at 6661 S. Renaissance Dr., Tucson, AZ 85746.

 All diesel vehicles driven on a dynamometer must be operated by station personnel.
 The driver will be asked to exit the vehicle or move to the passenger seat.
 Vehicles tested using the snap-acceleration test will be operated by the person delivering the vehicle for testing.
 In addition to the opacity test, the vehicle will be checked for the presence of an appropriate fuel tank cap.